angular/angular/aio/content/guide/event-binding.md

 If the event belongs to a directive&mdash;recall that components are directives&mdash;`$event` has whatever shape the directive produces.

+## Apply `capture`, `passive`, `once`, `ngZone`, `noopZone` options

+It is possible to apply [AddEventListenerOptions](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) `capture`, `passive`, `once` by combining the event name with the option.

+Consider this example:

+<code-example path="event-binding/src/app/app.component.html" region="event-binding-4" header="src/app/app.component.html"></code-example>

+And it is also possible to apply `ngZone` or `noopZone` option to make sure the event handler run into the specified `zone`.

+- `ngZone`: The event handler always runs into the `angular zone`, so it triggers the change detection automatically.
+- `noopZone`: The event handler always runs outside of the `angular zone`, so it does not trigger the change detection automatically.

+Consider this example:

+<code-example path="event-binding/src/app/app.component.html" region="event-binding-5" header="src/app/app.component.html"></code-example>

 ## Custom events with `EventEmitter`

 Directives typically raise custom events with an Angular [EventEmitter](api/core/EventEmitter).